How Much Does Hair Dyeing Cost?

 At A Salon

-Bleaching your hair and toning it would cost on average $175-350, then adding the silver color would cost $45-100.
+Bleaching and toning your hair would cost on average $175-$350, and adding the silver color would cost $45-$100.

 Total salon cost: $220-450

-This does not include the potential added cost of using Olaplex or other treatments to preserve your hair, so if you are starting out with really dark hair color, expect to pay more.
+This does not include the potential additional cost of using Olaplex or other treatments to preserve your hair.

 At Home